RBusarow/Dispatch/docs/dokka/dispatch-android-viewmodel/index.md

 ## Extending ViewModel

 Since nothing about the `clear` event is actually exposed outside of `ViewModel`, it's necessary to extend `ViewModel` in order to consume it for cancelling the `viewModelScope`.
 This is especially galling since `ViewModel` could absolutely have just been an interface to begin with.

-## Future plans

-I'll be suggesting to make this change in AndroidX as well, but I can get it released and usable a lot faster in my own project, so here we are.

-I will maintain this artifact until it is implemented AndroidX, or they provide some other suitable solution for custom scopes.

 ## Minimum Gradle Config